 And lastly, learn how to leverage knowledge (discuss tools and methods that will help CoPs obtain, share and transfer knowledge.

-Empower your team by education
+Empower your team through education

 To educate your staff, consider conducting workshops designed to inform the management as well as the potential members of these communities about this learning tool.